Trump-Kim summit, from the invitation to the cancellation: A timeline

 The two leaders have gone back-and-forth on whether they will hold a historic summit this summer as a push for the denuclearization of the Korean peninsula continues.
 After initially accepting Kim’s invitation, Trump announced he was pulling out of the summit in a letter to the North Korean leader in May.

-But since then, as talks between officials have continued, Trump has suggested the summit could still happen.
+But since then, as talks between officials have continued, Trump said the meeting is back on, according to plan.

 Trump accepts invitation